 A refined approximation is described here, which involves influence functions as a means to exploit stronger available smoothness assumptions.
 By contrast with Section~\ref{sec.smooth}, this new approximation leads to faster convergence rates.

 The influence function (IF) is introduced along Section~\ref{sec.ifunc} as a means to tighten the predictor approximation.
 Additional assumptions are also reviewed.
 They are needed to derive a closed-form expression of this IF-based predictor approximation.
-Section~\ref{sec.quality.ifunc} focuses on quantifying the quality of the IF-based approximations to the predictor and non-conformity score functions, while Section~\ref{sec.quality.ifunc.region} provides new upper bounds on the thickness, and on the probability of coverage of the new approximate full conformal prediction region.
+Section~\ref{sec.quality.ifunc} focuses on quantifying the quality of the IF-based approximations to the predictor and non-conformity score-functions, while Section~\ref{sec.quality.ifunc.region} provides new upper-bounds on the thickness, and on the probability of coverage of the new approximate full-conformal prediction-region.